kamerynjw/kamerynjw.github.io/teaching/2019/math655.md

 Grading Policy
 --------------

 Everyone who is signed up for the class gets an A. But I reserve the right to assign an A– for exceptional cases.
+For *really* exceptional cases, see [this Futurama clip](https://www.youtube.com/watch?v=XY3BnNGsNwk).

 Announcements
 -------------